 These wounds cause a lot of discomfort and sensitivity when eating or drinking very salty, acidic or sugary foods.

-Cheilitis is a common condition and one of its main contributor is persistently wet lips and mouth corners.
+Many people experience cracked lip corners.
+Its main contributor is persistently wet lips and mouth corners.
 This can be the case in babies who use pacifiers, for example, or people who use dentures or braces.
-However, angular cheilitis may also occur in people who frequently use corticoid inhalers.
-Having persistently dry lips may also cause chelitis, and it may also appear in people with a history of dermatitis.
+However, people who frequently use corticoid inhalers may also notice dryer lip corners.
+Having persistently dry lips may also be a factor, and is having a history of dermatitis in other parts of the body.

-This problem is occurs more frequently when the immune system is weakened, as in patients with AIDS or diabetes.
-In some cases, cheilitis may be a sign of oral candidiasis, which must be treated.
+This problem occurs more frequently when the immune system is weakened, as in patients with AIDS or diabetes.
+In some cases, cracked lip corners may be a sign of oral thrush, which must be treated.